New Band Parent FAQ

 Q.) I've never played an instrument, how do I help my student with playing his/her instrument?

 A.) First, encourage your student to play the instrument as much as possible.
 Playing an instrument is not easy and kids need lots of encouragement.
 The "practice" word has bad connotations.
 I try not to use it, but encourage them to "play".
-When kids get to perform it really makes life more fun.
-Get the kids to perform for you on a regular basis.
+When kids get to play it really makes life more fun.
+Get the kids to play for you on a regular basis.